ESSER 3.0 Funds

 Must be clean and combed

-Must be cut above the eyebrows, ears and above the shirt collar, not just combed out of the way
+Must be above the eyebrows, ears and above the shirt band, not just combed out of the way

-Must be pulled back in a ponytail if hair is long, hair must be secured, clip hair back if in eyes
+Must be pulled back in a ponytail if hair is long with a full headband, hair must be secure

 Faces must be clean shaven with no beard or mustache.